risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-index.md

 ## See also

-[`CREATE INDEX`](sql-create-index.md) — Construct an index on a table or materialized view to speed up queries.
+[`CREATE INDEX`](sql-create-index.md) — Construct an index on a table or a materialized view to speed up queries.